harrisonhughes/Bulldog-Tutoring-Portal/README.md

 $ cd C:\MAMP\htdocs

 but you may have specified an alternate location upon installation.
-Next, WHILE IN THE HTDOCS FOLDER, run the command
+Next, WHILE IN THE HTDOCS REPOSITORY in the CLI, run the command

 $ git clone https://github.com/harrisonhughes/Bulldog-Tutoring-Portal.git